GraphQLAPI/graphql-api-for-wp/README.md

 npm -g i @wordpress/env
 ```

-To start the WordPress environment, after cloning the project, step in the root folder of the plugin in the terminal, and execute (make sure Docker is running):
+To start a new WordPress instance with the GraphQL API plugin already installed and activated, execute in the root folder of the plugin (make sure Docker is running):

 ```bash
 wp-env start